-How can you get assistance?
+How can I get assistance?

-Can I get a book?
+How can I get a book?

 Can I make requests for Interlibrary Loan items?

 Interlibrary Loan and Document Delivery Services are available to fill routine article requests.
 Older and more obscure articles may be more difficult to acquire.
 Book borrowing may be limited with delays.

 If you are a Duke clinician, faculty, or staff member and have an urgent request for a full-text article(s) related to direct patient care or COVID-19, please alert us in the notes field on the request form.

 Please note: Access to Document Delivery/Interlibrary Loan Services is not available to affiliates or to other libraries at this time.

 How can I get materials for a class I am teaching?